meonkeys/shb/Readme.md

 * exclude optional slashes at ends of hyperlinks
 * capitalize product/project names in prose as they appear in upstream's branding/docs
+* in general: capitalize only the first letter of the first word of sections/headers